Sep 4 · 5 minutes read

 If you’re not sure whether if this applies to your apps, please drop a line at [email protected] and we would be happy to offer our input.

-Not many startup founders are really bothered with this question in the very beginning, but it’s important to know how the app would handle more and more functionality over time, as your business grows.
+Not many startup founders are really bothered by this question in the very beginning, but it’s important to know how the app would handle more and more functionality over time, as your business grows.

 All we can say here is that React Native won’t stand in the way of scalability, it’s a matter of the architecture of the project and the quality of the code, and yes, you can build scalable apps in React Native.
 And our examples below prove it.

-The greatest thing about React Native is that bugs have to be fixes in one codebase only, which means that most of the time bug fixing is quicker, making your apps more bugfree, in theory, given the same allocated bug fixing time.
+The greatest thing about React Native is that bugs have to be fixed in one codebase only, which means that most of the time bug fixing is quicker, making your apps more bugfree, in theory, given the same allocated bug fixing time.

 Here’s a list of popular apps built in React Native, together with the reasons why they chose React Native over Native development: